Huddersfield Literature Festival

-Huddersfield Literature Festival (HLF) is an annual literary festival that takes place in March in Huddersfield, West Yorkshire, England.
+Huddersfield Literature Festival (HuddLitFest or HLF) is a community arts festival that takes place annually in the spring in Huddersfield, West Yorkshire, England.

 Introduction

-HLF is a blended 10-day digital and venue-based literature festival of 50+ events held online and at accessible spaces in Huddersfield.
-It includes author talks, performance poetry, workshops, discussion topics, wellbeing projects, family and multi-arts events.
+HuddLitFest is a 10-day venue-based and digital literature festival of 50+ events, held in accessible spaces in Huddersfield and online.
+It includes author talks, performance poetry, workshops, discussion topics, wellbeing projects, family and multi-arts events, and a Schools Programme.

 The Festival promotes community cohesion and offers opportunities to enjoy arts and culture to a wide range of people, with free and low-cost activities, innovative commissions inspired by local community partnerships, and proactive engagement with underrepresented creatives, performers and audiences.

 Events take place online, outdoors and at a number of venues around Huddersfield, including The University of Huddersfield, Lawrence Batley Theatre, Huddersfield Town Hall, The Media Centre, libraries and local bars/cafes.

 The Festival provides Access Guides to key venues and includes several subtitled events every year.
 Many events are free or low cost.

-Festival patrons are Lemn Sissay MBE and Sir Patrick Stewart OBE.
+Festival patrons are Lemn Sissay MBE and Sir Patrick Stewart OBE and lisa luxx.

-In 2016, 2017 & 2020, the Festival was chosen as a finalist in Welcome to Yorkshire's White Rose Awards and in May 2017 it won a Huddersfield Examiner Community Award (Arts category).
+In 2016, 2017 & 2020, the Festival was chosen as a finalist in Welcome to Yorkshire's White Rose Awards.
+Award wins include Huddersfield Examiner Community Award (Arts category) in May 2017 and Accessible & Inclusive Tourism at the Yorkshire Post Tourism Awards in December 2022.

-The next Huddersfield Literature Festival is scheduled to run in March 2022.

 History

-Originally conceived in 2006 the festival is run as a not-for-profit organisation, with funding from the University of Huddersfield and the Arts Council, with business sponsorship from local firms.
+Originally conceived in 2006 the festival is run as a not-for-profit organisation, with funding from the University of Huddersfield and the Arts Council, with business sponsorship from local firms and one-off grants from other sources.

 From 2009 to 2011 the festival was headed up by creative writing tutor and author Michael Stewart.
 In 2012 it took a break, but was relaunched in 2013 with a new Festival Director Michelle Hodgson of Key Words.
 In April 2013, Michelle featured in The Independent on Sunday's Happy List for her work with the festival.

 Over the years, the festival has welcomed a diverse range of authors, poets and performers (see below).